E-t0m/ve.direct-aggregator/README.md

 ### Automatic watts-to-amps conversion

-The Mega learns the current battery voltage (`Vbat`) from the live text stream and automatically converts the watt value of a SET command to milliamps:
+The Mega learns the current battery voltage (`Vbat`) from the live text stream and automatically converts the watt value of a SET command to amps with 0.1A resolution:

 ```
-mA = (watts × 1000) / Vbat
+A    = watts / Vbat                  (float, e.g. 19.5 A)
+reg  = round(A × 10)                 (register value in 0.1A units)
 ```

 Until the first Vbat value is received (~1–2 seconds after startup) a fallback of 24V is used.